MindLyfe/MindLyfe-Platform/backend/community-service/README.md

-# MindLyf Community Service
+# MindLyfe Community Service

+## Overview

+The MindLyfe Community Service manages social features for the MindLyfe mental health platform, including user posts, comments, reactions, follows, and community interactions.

-The Community Service manages the social aspects of the MindLyf platform, enabling users to connect, share experiences, and support each other in a moderated environment.
+The Community Service manages the social aspects of the MindLyfe platform, enabling users to connect, share experiences, and support each other in a moderated environment.

 ## Features